5 Steps to Tackle Strategic Planning Season

 Similar to the way a vision statement identifies where a company is trying to go, a mission statement explains how a company is going to get there.
 Your mission statement should articulate the big-picture purpose of the strategic plan and provide a description of the company’s core executable values – values that will be better expressed and emphasized as the result of executing the strategic plan.

-As detailed further in our whitepaper, ‘How to Build a Company Mission Statement,’ your mission statement will serve as a philosophical foundation for effective business planning.
+Your mission statement will serve as a philosophical foundation for effective business planning.
 After all, the goal of most strategic plans is to achieve the company mission.
 A strong mission statement defines a company’s fundamental purpose and values, offering a static point of reference during the course of strategic growth and development.
 Make sure your mission statement defines why your company does what it does and inspires passion and commitment.
 A clearly defined mission statement is an incredibly important component of the strategic plan, as it helps drive strategic execution, provides direction and serves as a touchstone for decision-making.

 Step 3: Evaluate the Competitive and Operational Environment

 In order to develop a strategic plan that aims higher than a company’s current market position and can be executed without major internal and external obstacles, a company must conduct competitive and operational environment evaluations.
 An evaluation of strengths, weaknesses, opportunities and threats (SWOT) provides companies with a clear sense of the context in which strategic change will be taking place.
 The interconnectedness of these categories helps inform a comprehensive understanding of the company’s current standing and offers insight into both the current condition and future potential of the business.